Meet Our Student Ambassadors

 I am a 1993 graduate from Carroll College in Helena, Montana with a bachelor’s degree in International Relations.
 Although I was raised in California and lived there briefly after getting married, my husband and I returned to Montana in 2006 to raise our family in a safer environment than where we were living.
 I have worked in the legal field in some manner (secretary, legal assistant then paralegal) for most of my adult life and chose to come to law school to reach my full professional potential.

 I am originally from Indiana and have a lot of family in western Montana.
 I did 2 years of AmeriCorps before undergrad, then went to Indiana University for my biology degree.
 I worked as a microbiologist for a few years before law school.
 I was a “nontraditional” (older) student in both undergrad and in law school.
-I am the president of American Association for Justice and am planning on being a trial lawyer after law school.
-I am also extremely active in the Women’s Law Caucus, and I am the treasurer for the Black Law Students’ Association.
-I am interning at Milodragovich, Dale & Steinbrenner.
+I am the secretary for the Women’s Law Caucus, I am interning at Milodragovich, Dale & Steinbrenner, and am planning on being a trial lawyer after law school.
 I have a 7 year old golden retriever named Homie… And I have yet to participate in a law school tradition that wasn’t a total blast – especially the smoker!

 I originally chose Montana Law because of the location.
 My family lives in Montana and I didn't want to stray too far from them.
 The tuition was definitely a draw too.
 I was impressed with the practical focus of the curriculum, and, once I visited the school, I was sold.
 I was honestly surprised by how friendly everyone was - students, staff, and faculty.
 The students even seemed like they were enjoying the class that I observed (even more impressive considering that it was Civil Procedure.)